allegro/bigflow/docs/project_setup_and_build.md

 In this chapter, you will get to know the anatomy of the standard BigFlow project, deployment artifacts, and [CLI commands](./cli.md).

-The BigFlow build system packages your processing logic into a Docker image.
+The BigFlow build command packages your processing code into a Docker image.
 Thanks to this approach, you can create any environment you want for your pipelines.
 What is more, you don't need to worry about clashes with the Cloud Composer (Airflow) dependencies.

 The scheme of a BigFlow artifact looks like this: